jjsteenkamp/data-cornucopia/spark-examples/README.md

 ### 01) Load CSV File Into Stock Objects, Calculate Mid Prices

-You should be able to copy and paste these into your Apache Spark shell (assuming you have corrected the CSV and JAR paths to point to the correct locations on your machine).
+You should be able to copy and paste these into your Apache Spark shell (assuming you have corrected the CSV path to point to the correct locations on your machine).

 The first example reads from the CSV file, converts the rows to objects (using the builder from the object model) and then invokes the individual objects to